 These horizontal veins in this rich chocolate brown limestone make striking countertops.
 Recommended for small indoor applications, Saint Pierre evolves from one block to another, making almost every slab unique.

 This gray-beige American limestone is treated as a marble, making it suitable for architectural and heritage projects, as well as for countertops.
 Because its wavy grain pattern evolves from one slab to another, every countertop is unique.

 It shows a more consistent grain pattern in a linear cut.

 The unique rustic look and industrial style of Alberene Soapstone has made it a designer choice since 1883.
 Its unusual thermal properties, closely-packed structure and homogeneity make it perfect for large spaces and heated flooring.

-This stone is heat, acid and scratch resistant.
+This stone is heat and acid resistant.
 It’s as tough as it gets!